 Step into the neon-soaked era of excess and nostalgia as we journey through the cinematic gems of the 1980s, now readily available on Netflix.
-In a time when mullets were cool and synthesizer music ruled the airwaves, the silver screen was graced with unforgettable classics that defined a generation.
+In a time when mullets were cool, and synthesizer music ruled the airwaves, the silver screen was graced with unforgettable classics that defined a generation.
 Our curated list transcends time, bringing you the best of the 1980s, from iconic blockbusters to hidden indie treasures.
 Whether you’re a fan of heart-pounding action, heartwarming coming-of-age tales, or supernatural adventures, Netflix has your retro cravings covered.
 Join us as we rekindle the magic of the ’80s, one movie at a time.

-16. Ek Jaan Hain Hum (1983)
+15. Ek Jaan Hain Hum (1983)

 An Indian Hindi-language directed by Rajiv Mehra, this movie stars Rajiv Kapoor, Tanuja Samarth, Divya Rana, and Shammi Kapoor.
-In true Bollywood fashion, the movie tells the story of a girl and boy who fall in love.
-However, while the boy’s parents agree to their marriage, the girl’s parents have other plans, including that of getting her married to a U.S. resident.
+In true Bollywood fashion, the film tells the story of a girl and boy who fall in love.
+However, while the boy’s parents agree to their marriage, the girl’s parents have other plans, including getting her married to a U.S. resident.
 Things worsen for the boy when he is accused of arson, with evidence pointing that he set fire to the girl’s father’s property.
 As per the boy’s father, the only way for the boy to avoid imprisonment is to prove that he is mentally ill.
 But for how long?
 To know what happens eventually, you can stream the movie here.

 14. Duniya (1984)